 Aimee Edinger, VMD/PhD

 Aimee Edinger is a professor of Developmental and Cell Biology in the UC Irvine School of Biological Sciences and a member of the NCI-designated Chao Family Comprehensive Cancer Center at UCI.
 She joined UCI in 2005 after completing a PhD in Virology, veterinary training (VMD), and a postdoctoral fellowship in Cancer Metabolism at the University of Pennsylvania in Philadelphia.
-Edinger lab research in leukemia, prostate, and breast cancer models has been funded by the National Cancer Institute, the National Institute of General Medical Sciences, the American Cancer Society, the Department of Defense’s Congressionally Directed Medical Research Program, the University of California Cancer Research Coordinating Committee, the Gabrielle’s Angel Foundation, the William Lawrence and Blanche Hughes Foundation, the UCI Chao Family Comprehensive Cancer Center, the Anti-Cancer Challenge, and UCI Applied Innovation.
-Dr. Edinger is an inventor on four patents with others in process.
+Edinger lab research in leukemia, prostate, and breast cancer models has been funded by the National Cancer Institute, the National Institute of General Medical Sciences, the American Cancer Society, the Department of Defense’s Congressionally Directed Medical Research Program, the University of California Cancer Research Coordinating Committee, the Gabrielle’s Angel Foundation, the Ono Pharma Foundation, the William Lawrence and Blanche Hughes Foundation, the UCI Chao Family Comprehensive Cancer Center, the Anti-Cancer Challenge, and UCI Applied Innovation.
+Dr. Edinger is an inventor on six patents with others in process.

 Professor Edinger has taught several of UCI’s undergraduate and graduate core courses and is actively engaged in the development of an Honors curriculum focused on critical analysis of primary research data and intellectual risk-taking.
 The Edinger lab includes a cohort of dedicated undergraduate researchers who make key contributions to our discovery efforts and publications.
 Dr. Edinger’s efforts to support UCI’s teaching mission have been recognized by a Chancellor’s Award for Excellence in Undergraduate Research and a Golden Apple teaching award from the School of Biological Sciences.
 Dr. Edinger has served as the Equity Advisor for the School since 2016.
 In this role, she works with School leadership to promote inclusive excellence and diversity among our faculty, staff, and students.